Categories

 There really is a problem with the Pico SDK but it will be difficult to fix unless someone can figure out what changed from the problem install and the fixed install.
 Unfortunately, I did not capture anything before so I cannot tell what went wrong.

-End the end, once debugging was working, I was able to step through my code and found the issue in about 2 minutes.
+In the end, once debugging was working, I was able to step through my code and found the issue in about 2 minutes.
 Too bad the debugging fiasco caused several days of wasted time trying to get the debugging working.

 Categories

-AI Raspberry Pi Pico Web Application Development
+AI Project Raspberry Pi Pico Web Application Development

 Quick Update